 Above all the religious Celebrations, the ‘Feeding of Elephants’ is an important South-Indian Festival.
 This very unique sacred gaiety is specifically observed in the Indian state of Kerala.
-During Njangattiri Aanayoottu, devotees gather in a throng and give medicated food after worshipping elephants as they believe, these large trunks, long curved ivory tusks and large ears mammals are real manifestations of Lord Ganesha.
+During Njangattiri Aanayoottu, devotees gather in a throng and give medicated food after worshipping elephants as they believe, these large trunks, long curved ivory tusks, and large ears mammals are real manifestations of Lord Ganesha.
 Therefore it is said that: the most refreshing day to feed mammals as a ritual is Njangattiri Aanayoottu.

 Monsoon in Kerala is the time for Reawakening:

-Yes, the local people who reside in Kerala as well as the tourists who visit Kerala and nearby places, during this festival season wait Monsoon to come as there is a quiet beauty found in nature when heaven pour its sheer love through rainfall.
+Yes, the local people who reside in Kerala as well as the tourists who visit Kerala and nearby places, during this festival season wait for Monsoon to come as there is a quiet beauty found in nature when heaven pour its sheer love through rainfall.
 Hence, the local residents and natives involve themselves in rejuvenation and spa therapies.

-‘Aanayottu’ refers to-feeding the elephants.
+‘Aanayottu’ refers to feeding the elephants.
 As, in Kerala religious places, Elephants are essentially very significant for Kerala’s temple rituals.
-Therefore, the Celebration begins with the honour of feeding aseptic (hygienic) food to the elephants and pachyderms (a mammal similar to elephant) as a part of the sacrament and the temple ritual by following Ayurvedic principles.
+Therefore, the Celebration begins with the honor of feeding aseptic (hygienic) food to the elephants and pachyderms (a mammal similar to an elephant) as a part of the sacrament and the temple ritual by following Ayurvedic principles.
 The admirers adorn and decorate big elephants, very beautifully and let these elephants line up in a row for their traditional customs to feed them one by one by applying vermillion and rice in their heads.

-The chief temple priest is the first one to offer the food:
+The chief temple priest is the first one to offer the food